THE PROTECTION OF PERSONAL INFORMATION ACT

 How we use your information

 We collect, hold, use and disclose your personal information mainly to provide you with access to the services and products that we provide.
 We will use your personal information only for the purposes for which it was collected and agreed with you.
-In addition, where necessary your information may be retained for legal or research purposes.
+In addition, where necessary your information will be retained for legal or research purposes for the duration of the relationship and 5 years after the relationship ends.

 Disclosure of information